The Great American Bash (2005): Storylines

 The Great American Bash event featured a card, which contained matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
 Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
-The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.
+Results were predetermined by WWE's writers on the SmackDown! brand, while storylines were produced on WWE's weekly television show, SmackDown!.

 The main event at The Great American Bash was a standard wrestling match for the World Heavyweight Championship, in which Batista defended the championship against John "Bradshaw" Layfield (JBL).
-The buildup to the match began when WWE Champion John Cena was drafted to the Raw brand, taking the title with him and leaving SmackDown! without a top-tier championship for the heavyweight division.
-General Manager Theodore Long, a portrayed match maker and rules enforcer, announced a match between six wrestlers for a new top-tier SmackDown! championship.
-On the June 30 episode of the SmackDown! television program, the match took place between JBL, Chris Benoit, Christian, Booker T, Muhammad Hassan, and The Undertaker.
+The buildup to the match began when WWE Champion John Cena was drafted to the Raw brand, taking the title with him and leaving SmackDown! without a top-tier championship.
+General Manager Theodore Long announced a match between six wrestlers for a new top-tier SmackDown! championship.
+On the June 30 episode of SmackDown!, the match took place between JBL, Chris Benoit, Christian, Booker T, Muhammad Hassan, and The Undertaker.
 JBL was victorious in the match, but Long announced that he was still not the champion.
 Instead he had won the right to a match against the World Heavyweight Champion, Batista, who was SmackDown!'s final 2005 draft pick, making the World Heavyweight Championship exclusive to SmackDown!.
-On the July 14 episode of SmackDown!, Batista defeated Orlando Jordan in a standard match after performing a Batista Bomb.
-After the match, JBL successfully attacked Batista by executing a clothesline.
+On the July 14 episode of SmackDown!, Batista defeated Orlando Jordan in a singles match after performing a Batista Bomb.
+After the match, JBL successfully attacked Batista by executing a Clothesline From Hell.
 The following week on SmackDown!, JBL, who was accompanied by Jordan, threw himself a celebration party with the belief that he had already won the World Heavyweight Championship.
 Batista appeared, and as JBL fled the scene, performed a spinebuster on Jordan.